-The fighters of the Horde will be the first to tell you that they are the most unsuited members of the Concordant Alliance to field a flying force.
+The fighters of the Horde will be the first to tell you that they are ill-suited to field a flying force.
 However, the Mandates have stipulated, "Defend the Wall by Land, Air, and Water."
 They have had to come up with several imaginative ways to meet that mandate.

 The wyvern-mounted Venom Knights of Ta-Arma were drafted into the Horde and have been based in the Zone since Borthakar and Alia joined the Concordance.
 They were notorious in pre-Concordance years as vicious terrors who raided the shores of Reaver's Deep.
 In the years since, they have lost none of their notoriety.
 Now they turn their bloodthirsty attention on invaders crawling out of the Kirinal Pit.

 Other fighters mounted on large flying creatures, notably Wasteland Bats and manticores, have joined the Horde's aerial cavalry.
 They all see the Venom Knights as their leaders and role models.

 To supplement the flying cavalry, the Horde has a small armada of war zeppelins armed with ballistae and cannons.
 Service on the zeppelins away from the front lines, is seen as safe.
 The warrior culture of the Horde deems "balloon duty" fit only for striplings, the elderly, or the injured.
 The zeppelin crews tend to come from the coastal cities who value melee combat less than their comrades fresh from the snows.

 When we first get south, the Winter Folk love nothing more than putting ourselves right in the thick of the fight.
 After a bad Shatter or three most of us realize that the front lines are for the young and stupid.
 A lot of us with a few summers here in the south quickly realize that it's just as fun to kill enemies with a chain gun or galvanic crossbow!